PopCap Games: Bejeweled

 Bejeweled is a series of tile-matching puzzle video games created by PopCap Games.
 Bejeweled was released initially for browsers in 2000, followed by five sequels: Bejeweled 2 (2004), Bejeweled Twist (2008), Bejeweled Blitz (2009), Bejeweled 3 (2010), Bejeweled Stars (2016) and more, all by PopCap Games and its parent company, Electronic Arts.

 Plants vs. Zombies

 Plants vs. Zombies is a tower defense and strategy video game developed and originally published by PopCap Games for Windows and OS X in May 2009, and ported to consoles, handhelds, mobile devices, and remastered versions for personal computers.

 Peggle

 Peggle is a series of casual puzzle video games created by PopCap Games.
-Peggle was released initially for desktop in 2007, followed by three sequels: Peggle Nights (2008), Peggle 2 (2013) and Peggle Blast (2014).
+Peggle was released initially for desktop in 2007, followed by five sequels: Peggle Extreme (2007), Peggle Nights (2008), Peggle Dual Shot (2009), Peggle 2 (2013) and Peggle Blast (2014).

+Zuma

+Zuma is a tile-matching puzzle video game developed and published by PopCap Games.
+Zuma was released initially for multiple platforms, followed by one enhanced version, Zuma Deluxe, and two sequels: Zuma's Revenge!
+(2009), and Zuma Blitz (2010).